 Since they were first introduced, one of the most popular wheels and tire kit options for these year range Mustangs has been the 17x9 front and 17x10.5 rear combination.
 Matching these Mustang wheels with a set of 275/40/17 tires in the front and 315/35/17 tires in the rear makes for an amazingly aggressive look!

 This combination is followed by a close second in popularity by the 18x9 front wheels and 18x10 rear wheels combination.
-Combine these 18” Mustang rims with a set 265/35/18 front tires and 285/35/18 rear tires to get an aggressive look that will have you turning heads in no time.
+Combine these 18” Mustang rims with 265/35/18 front tires and 285/35/18 rear tires to get an aggressive look that will have you turning heads quickly.
 The larger diameter in the 18” wheel helps fill the wheel well with more rim.
 This slight bump in diameter goes a long way to help your wheels get noticed.

 A good set of wheels and tires on a Mustang can add to the 4x4 look if you don’t bring down the stance of your Mustang!
 This can be solved by installing a set of lowering springs to help reduce the fender gap on your Stang.
-We offer a wide selection of springs that range from mild to extreme in regards to actual “drop”.
-The rule of thumb is the lower the vehicle the more you sacrifice with ride quality.
+We offer a wide selection of springs that range from mild to extreme regarding actual “drop.”
+The rule of thumb is the lower the vehicle, the more you sacrifice with ride quality.
 Shop our complete line of springs here: Mustang Lowering Springs.

 Need help installing your new set of lowering springs on your SN-95 or New Edge Mustang?
 Check out our lowering spring installation article and video below!

 This is where the rubber hits the road – literally!
 Here at LMR.com, we offer several different tire options.
-We even have pre-selected the best fitting tire options with popular wheels to create money and time-saving wheel & tire kits.
+We have pre-selected the best fitting tire options with popular wheels to create money and time-saving wheel & tire kits.
 All wheel and tire kits come mounted and balanced.
-All you have to do is slap them on your Stang and you are good to go!
+All you have to do is slap them on your Stang, and you are good to go!
 Below are some of our more popular tire options.